First study to combine 3D climate modeling with chemistry explores M dwarf planets.

 In their simulations, Horton and Chen found that a star’s radiation plays a deciding factor in whether or not a planet is habitable.
 Specifically, they discovered that planets orbiting active stars are vulnerable to losing significant amounts of water due to vaporization.
 This stands in stark contrast to previous research using climate models without active photochemistry.

 The team also found that many planets in the circumstellar habitable zone could not sustain life due to their thin ozone layers.
-Despite having otherwise habitable surface temperatures, these planets’ ozone layers allow too much UV radiation to pass through and penetrate to the ground.
+Despite having otherwise habitable surface temperatures, these planets’ ozone layers allow too much UV radiation to pass through and penetrate the ground.
 The level of radiation would be hazardous for surface life.

 “3D photochemistry plays a huge role because it provides heating or cooling, which can affect the thermodynamics and perhaps the atmospheric composition of a planetary system,” Chen said.
 “These kinds of models have not really been used at all in the exoplanet literature studying rocky planets because they are so computationally expensive.
 Other photochemical models studying much larger planets, such as gas giants and hot Jupiters, already show that one cannot neglect chemistry when investigating climate.”